 A provisional version of the year-end report shall be submitted by 15 February of each year and a final version of the year-end report shall be provided by 28 February of each year with reference to 31 December of the previous year (the “Year-end Risk Report”) and a mid-year report shall be submitted by 15 September of each year with reference to 30 June of the same year (the “Mid-year Risk Report”) with respect to Operations signed by the end of the relevant semester.

-[In accordance with Article 30.11 of the Agreement, amounts denominated in a currency other than euro, unless reported in that currency, shall be converted into euro at the ECB Exchange Rate as of the last day of the relevant reporting period (for stock or outstanding amounts) or at the applicable ECB Exchange Rate as of the date of the relevant event (for example approvals, signatures, disbursements), as set out in the xml template referred to in Article 1.1..]
+[If applicable: In accordance with Article 30.11 of the Agreement, amounts denominated in a currency other than euro, unless reported in that currency, shall be converted into euro at the ECB Exchange Rate as of the last day of the relevant reporting period (for stock or outstanding amounts) or at the applicable ECB Exchange Rate as of the date of the relevant event (for example approvals, signatures, disbursements), as set out in the xml template referred to in Article 1.1..]

 The reporting on Direct Operations and Large Indirect Guarantee Final Recipient Transactions shall be done in accordance with Articles 2 and 3.
 The reporting on all Indirect Operations (including Large Indirect Guarantee Final Recipient Transactions) shall be done in accordance with Article 4.